Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Discussion and Conclusions

 \section{Discussion and Conclusions}

+In this article, we have trained a series of Transformer-based VAE models for peptide sequence generation, which we have used as continuous search spaces for latent Bayesian optimization. {We presented a version of latent Bayesian optimization with additional dimensionality reduction, and compared it with traditional latent BayesOpt and BayesOpt with Deep Kernel Learning}.
+Inspired by a desire to better align visualization/analysis techniques with algorithmic properties, we took PCA projections of the latent spaces--previously used solely for visualization--and performed BayesOpt directly in them.
+We assessed the properties of the latent spaces themselves, compared our low-dimensional BayesOpt search with direct Bayesian Optimization in the full 64-dimensional latent space of the trained generative model, and connected latent space properties with resultant properties of the BayesOpt search trajectories.

-In line with previous work \cite{gomez-bombarelli_automatic_2018,renaud_latent_2023} we found that jointly-training a property-predictor and a VAE can lead to an organized latent space (Fig. \ref{fig:pca_bch_train}).
+In line with previous work \cite{gomez-bombarelli_automatic_2018,renaud_latent_2023} we found that jointly-training a property-predictor and a VAE can lead to an organized latent space.
 Expanding on that work, we investigated whether such organization persists even in a semi-supervised scenario, finding evidence that just $2\%$ of property labels suffices to induce organization along that property; additionally we showed that jointly-training with multiple properties can lead to organization along each property.

-Adding to the collection of methods for latent Bayesian optimization \cite{gomez-bombarelli_automatic_2018, grosnit_high-dimensional_2021, lee_advancing_2023}, we took the PCA projections of the latent spaces that have previously been used for visualization and performed BayesOpt directly in them.
+We employed these organized latent spaces for projected latent BayesOpt and traditional latent BayesOpt.
 When we varied the number of PCA components to optimize in, we found that optimizing in a PCA projection could outperform optimizing directly in the high-dimensional latent space, but it is not obvious \textit{a priori} how to select the optimal number of PCA components to optimize over.
-When the number of active learning loops is low (50 or 100 iterations) searching through a linear porjection of a oracle-organized space led to stronger performance than spaces organized by physicochemical properties.
-Therefore, performing latent Bayesian optimization over a PCA projection of a latent space can be beneficial when the number of active learning loops is low, such as when oracle evaluations are very costly and/or time-consuming.
+In general, using projected latent BayesOpt may provide an early or late advantage and can show impressive performance; however, it is less reliable than performance in the full latent space, which demonstrates less variability in performance with latent space organization and other hyperparameters.